jpstayfocus/java-basic-and-beyond/README.md

 - object oriented programming lannguage
 - create by James Gosling in 1995
 - similar to c++ but easier
-- 3 billion devices ru  Java programs
+- 3 billion devices run  Java programs
 - very popular

 ### What can you build with Java